ivoamorim/ansible-role-logrotate/README.md

 **logrotate_scripts**: A list of logrotate scripts and the directives to use for the rotation.

-* name - The name of the script that goes into /etc/logrotate.d/
+* name - The name of the script that goes into /etc/logrotate.d/ (required)
-* rules - A list of rule to specify log rotation
+* rules - A list of rule to specify log rotation (required)
 * comment - The comment for a rule block
-* paths - A list of paths to point logrotate to for the log rotation
+* paths - A list of paths to point logrotate to for the log rotation (required)
 * options - List of directives for logrotate, view the logrotate man page for specifics
 * scripts - Dict of scripts for logrotate (see Example below)